AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Delete or remove a child product from the parent configurable

-There may be a need remove the child product as being associated to the configurable product, but not actually deleting it from the catalog.
-This is handled by using the following API.
+You can remove a child product from a configurable product without deleting the product from the catalog by using the API to send the following DELETE request using cURL.```

 The following uses the DELETE method